-At That White Paper Guy, we get more leads than we can handle.
+At That White Paper Guy, we get a lot of leads.

-But lots are serious B2B marketers looking for a writer to help them create a high-quality white paper.
+But most of our prospects are serious B2B marketers looking for a writer to help them create a high-quality white paper.

 They have a budget.
 They have a time-frame.
-They know they want a white paper because white papers work and all their competitors have them.
+They want a white paper because they know white papers work.
+And all their competitors have them.

-Gordon did that for years and we feel this approach just isn’t sustainable.
+Gordon did that for many years.
+But we gradually learned that this approach isn’t sustainable.
+Or scalable.

-These days, our solution is a little grander than a single “guy.”
+These days, our solution is a little bigger than one single “guy.”

 Did Iron Man save the universe from Thanos all by himself?